1005 N. Marion St.

 Habitual Traffic Offender Revocation

 If you were cited for DRIVING WHILE LICENSE REVOKED-HABITUAL OFFENDER (TRAF6078), the crime is charged as a third degree felony.
-We can represent you on the charge, or better yet, we can help you get the five (5) year HTO revocation removed from your driving record.
+We can represent you on the charge, or better yet, we can help you get the five (5) year HTO revocation removed from your driving record so you can avoid such a charge.

-The best time to contact us is immediately after you receive a letter from the Department of Highway Safety and Motor Vehicles (DHSMV) that your driver’s license has been or is about to be revoked or suspended for a five (5) year period as a Florida Habitual Traffic Offender (HTO), then contact an attorney at Sammis Law Firm.
+The best time to contact us is immediately after you receive a letter from the Department of Highway Safety and Motor Vehicles (DHSMV) that your driver’s license has been or is about to be revoked or suspended for a five (5) year period as a Florida Habitual Traffic Offender (HTO).
+If you get such a letter, contact an attorney at Sammis Law Firm.

 Follow these steps: